Undergraduate Research Program

 Each department will have specific criteria for enrollment in the Undergraduate Research Program and the Undergraduate Research Honors Program.
 Please contact the Director of Undergraduate Studies in your home department or the Director of Advising for more information.
 Typically, you will enroll in 4990 or 4995 (honors) course (with faculty permission); it is variable credit (1-6 credits) for either 1 or 2 semesters.
 At the end of the program, you will typically write a research paper and present a poster at the Undergraduate Research & Creative Achievement Forum on the MU campus.

-Participation in Engineering Honors Research allows you to shorten your graduate career by counting up to six hours of undergraduate course work toward graduate credit.
+The Honors Research Program allows you to apply up to six hours of undergraduate research coursework toward graduate credit if you want to pursue a Masters or Ph.D. degree at MU.
+This can shorten your graduate career by counting up to six hours of undergraduate course work toward graduate credit, making it possible to obtain a BS/MS within a 5-year time frame.
+The Honors Research Program also allows you to develop expertise that can help you start immediately on a graduate-level research project when you go to graduate school.
+Please contact your home department for more information on the program.
 It also allows you to develop expertise that can help you start immediately on a graduate-level research project when you go to grad school.

 Students are eligible for the Honors Research Program beginning their senior years and may participate in both Honors Research and the Undergraduate Research Program simultaneously.